sfvicente/BlazorBestPracticesAndGuidelines/Docs/ApplicationDevelopment/Security.md

 ## HTTP Headers
 <br>

 ### Use the `Content-Security-Policy` and `X-Frame-Options` headers to protect an application from rendering inside of an `<iframe>`.

+todo: complement description

+The `X-Frame-Options` HTTP response header can be used to indicate whether a browser should be allowed to render a page in a <frame>, <iframe>, <embed> or <object>.
+By ensuring that their content is not embedded into other sites, an application can use this to avoid click-jacking attacks.

 ```
 ToDo: Example